Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

 Rensselaer Iron Works Crucible Rensselaer Iron Works Forge Chain

-Even in 2003, there had years of talk about building an upscale riverfront development that might incorporate some of the Rensselaer Works buildings.
-However, the only activity we saw on our tour was a crane loading scrap metal, including a Victorian house's sheet metal cornice, onto a barge.
+Even in 2003, there had years of talk about incorporating some of the Rensselaer Works buildings in an upscale riverside development.
+However, the only commercial activity we saw besides the woodsplitting operation was a crane loading scrap metal, including a Victorian sheet metal cornice, onto a barge.

-In January 2005, the Civil War era west building was destroyed by an arsonist.
-Later that year, the city commissioned a strategic plan which suggested integrating an "Upper Hudson River & Estuaries Satellite Center" with mixed use development, which would include the nineteenth century buildings as commercial or museum space.
-The plan noted that, unlike one smaller 19th century building that had collapsed from neglect, the main factory building (below) was still in good structural condition except for the roof on its single story section.
+In January 2005, the Civil War era west building was destroyed by an arsonist (below).
+Later that year, the city commissioned a strategic plan which suggested integrating the Works' nineteenth century buildings as commercial or museum space in an "Upper Hudson River & Estuaries Satellite Center" mixed use development.
+The plan noted that, unlike one smaller 19th century building that had collapsed from neglect, the Merchant Mill remained in good structural condition, except for the roof on its single story wing.

 Rensselaer Iron Works After 2005 Fire